poulsp/skill_MultiRoomRadioManager/instructions/en.md

 In the skills folder ~/ProjectAlice/skills/MultiRoomRadioManager there is a folder utils/UpdatePrintRadiolist, in there we have a standalone app  UpdatePrintRadiolist.py and a file called radio_stations.csv.

 To make changes in the radio list stations you add/change them in file 'radio_stations.csv', just with a normal text editor.
+First run ./setup.sh, to create the virtual python environment.
 Then run ./update_print_radioliste.py and the radio stations is updated on the fly in Alice.

-The folder can be copied to another location if preferred.
+This folder can be copied to another location if preferred.

 You can test by download to alice skill folder.